v-atamanenko/masseffect-vita/README.md

 |      ![trian]       | Ability Activation                 |
 |      ![start]       | Open Menu                          |

-☀ — Note that Aim (![trigr]) is not hold-to-aim.
+☀ — Note that Aim (![trigl]) is not hold-to-aim.
 You click once to activate aim mode, and once again to deactivate it.

 Known Issues